NSW Work Injury Claim

 • Set a written response deadline and identify next procedural steps (review, IRO preparation, PIC readiness).

-• After every call, send a dated written confirmation within 24 hours.
+• After every call, send a dated written confirmation in writing as soon as practicable.

 Frequently asked questions